janlemcke/Cartesian/README.md

 # output from agda console
 = [] :: (1 :: []) :: (1 :: 2 :: []) :: (1 :: 2 :: 3 :: []) :: []
 ```
+(Tim 29.01.: this derivation is incorrect, see email...)

 ```
 _⊚_ : {A B C : Set} → (B → Maybe C) → (A → Maybe B) → A → Maybe C
 f ⊚ g = λ x → g x >>= f
 ```
 This operator composes two functions, f and g, such that the output of g is passed as the input to f.
+(Tim 29.01. well, _∘_ composes functions... , _⊚_ does a bit more: the output type of g is
+   Maybe B, but the input type of f is B )

 ```
 toℚ : ContFrac → ℚ